nberkow/pdb-phrases/README.md

 # I Went Looking for Eras Tour Bracelet Ideas in a Scientific Database
 ### Here’s What I Found

 The Protein Data Bank is an important resource for scientists.
 It stores the sequences of amino acids that make up proteins, one of the building blocks of life.
-The databases stores protein sequences as strings of letters, like this:
+The database stores protein sequences as strings of letters, like this:

 <p align="center">
 <img src="https://github.com/nberkow/pdb-phrases/blob/main/assets/exampleSeq.png", alt="4UXL">